-All teams shall at all times refrain from identifying the school they represent to any judge participating in the Competition prior to or during any round in which such judge shall participate.
+All teams shall refrain from identifying the school they represent to any judge participating in the Competition prior to or during any round in which such judge shall participate.
 Judges shall refrain from inquiring of the identity of the teams until the results of the round have been announced.
-Violation of this Rule will be grounds for disqualification in the discretion of the Sponsor.
+Violation of this rule will be grounds for disqualification.